Communication Studies (CMST)

 Satisfies: a BACR for humanities and arts.

-This course seeks to cover the basic principles of argumentation as they are put into practice via oral and written communication.
-Students will learn the basic models of argument and demonstrate their ability to evaluate, construct, and articulate arguments in context and aligned with the audiences they are designed to address.
+Covers the basic principles of argumentation as they are put into practice via oral and written communication.
+Focuses on the basic models of argument and the demonstration of the ability to evaluate, construct, and articulate arguments in context and aligned with the audiences they are designed to address.

 CMST 239.
 TOPICS IN PUBLIC RELATIONS.
 1-5 Credits.